 The Registrar or Assistant Registrar will help you change your schedule.
 Pay close attention to appropriate timing within which to add or drop courses so as not to affect your grades.
-Students may only add classes during week one.
+Students may only add classes during the first week of the term.
 In order to withdraw from a course with a grade of "W," a student must do so prior to the close of week seven.
-Students withdrawing after week seven will receive "Fs."
-It is also important that you contact the Financial Aid office and Business office prior to making your decision.
+A student withdrawing after week seven will receive an "F." It is also important that you contact the Financial Aid office and Business office prior to making your decision.
 The student is responsible for obtaining financial aid clearance from the Business office (signature on the form).
-Adding and/or dropping courses have financial implications, which are explained in the Refund and Distribution Policy.
+Adding and/or dropping courses has financial implications, which are explained in the Refund and Distribution Policy.